openhab/openhab-addons/bundles/org.openhab.binding.sonyps4/README.md

 # Sony PS4 Binding

-This binding allows you to monitor the on/off status and which application that is currently running on your Playstation 4.
+This binding allows you to monitor the on/off status and which application that is currently running on your PlayStation 4.
 By providing your user-credentials you can also change the power, which application that is running and more.

 ## Supported Things